How to recover your lawn after a heatwave

 Long term, you should consider feeding your lawn twice a year with a longer duration of feed.
 For example, our All Summer Long lawn feed lasts for up to 16 weeks and will help see your lawn through all that a UK summer has to offer – from blistering sun to a huge deluge!
 Similarly, you should feed your lawn in autumn / winter to help protect it from winter frosts and diseases.

-Think of feeding your lawn in the same way as taking your own vitamins; the more you take and frequently – the better you’ll be at fending off any potential issues!
+Think of feeding your lawn in the same way as taking your own vitamins; the more you take and the more frequently, the better you’ll be at fending off any potential issues!
 If you would like to know how to apply lawn food, visit our step-by-step guide here.

 Reseeding / Overseeding